10 Email Marketing Campaigns to Inspire You

 With that kind of reputation, they have millions of different ways to engage their email recipients.

-In 2016, they went all out with their promotion.
+In the past years, they went all out with their promotion.

 This email marketing campaign is effective for a number of key reasons.